srinivas-codezyng/FetchImage/README.md

 ## Usage

+`FetchImage` doesn't ship an image view because it's trivial to create one using SwiftUI and customize it precisely the way you want.

-An example of `FetchImage` in a custom SwiftUI view:
+An example of `FetchImage` usage in a custom SwiftUI view:

 ```swift
 public struct ImageView: View {